 I have to give credit to all the internet sites that show how to make felt bows (so many of them!) for helping me figure out the correct shape to digitize to make these!

 Of course, if there was a bow to purchase in time, this little project would have waited in line behind all the others.
 But it was fun to design with my kiddo, and it will be another great memory for us both!

 The idea was that I would sell these as finished products, I didn't think for a moment to offer up the embroidery file for purchase!

 Then my inbox got flooded with requests.

 So after a long talk with my daughter we decided to make the embroidery files available for purchase.
-BUT the proceeds from the sales will go into her "art" fund.
-This fund is for the art and computer classes she really wants to take over the summer.

-In the end, she is one happy camper.
+She is one happy camper.
 Ready to wear her big Tardis bow, show off her mom's work and claim designer status.

 Me--I just hope the bows are well received and people have fun with them.
 I'm still not a bow girl, but I'm enjoying the fun my kids are having with them.